XenonTheTv/XenonTheTv/README.md

 Pronunciation: (Zee-non) or (Zen-on)

-Aliases: XenonTheProot, XenonTheTv, Aeolus
+Aliases: XenonTheProot, XenonTheTv

-Pronouns: Any
+Pronouns: Idk

 I am new to programming, I have taken classes for Java and Python, but I am still very clueless.
 I would like to get some hands-on expirience.